2026 FIFA World Cup qualification: Suspensions and withdrawals

 Russia were suspended indefinitely on 28 February 2022 from participating in UEFA and FIFA competitions due to the country's invasion of Ukraine.
 A circular distributed by UEFA on 11 November 2024 stated 192 group stage matches would take place, confirming Russia's exclusion from the tournament.

-Sri Lanka were suspended in January 2023 for an unspecified reason and they did not appear in the draw information the AFC released in early July.
-However, they were re-added with the condition that their federation would hold elections at least ten days before qualification would begin.
+Sri Lanka were suspended in January 2023 for an unspecified reason, and they did not appear in the draw information the AFC released in early July.
+However, the suspension was lifted on the condition that their federation would hold elections at least ten days before qualification would begin.

 Eritrea withdrew from qualification on 10 November 2023, prior to playing any matches, due to concerns that players would seek political asylum if allowed to travel overseas.

-Congo were suspended on 6 February 2025 due to government interference in Congolese Football Federation operations.
+Congo were suspended on 6 February 2025 for government interference in Congolese Football Federation operations.
 No announcement regarding their status was immediately available, and CAF initially cancelled their remaining matches.
 The suspension was lifted by FIFA on 14 May 2025, and Tanzania and Zambia were awarded 3–0 victories by forfeit.

 Format

-Each confederation is responsible for its own qualification tournament, which will consist of at least one round of competition using the following formats (Regulations Article 11.3):
+Each confederation was responsible for its own qualification tournament, which consisted of at least one round of competition using the following formats (Regulations Article 11.3):